Thursday 29 April, 9.00 - 10.15

 'Eyes on and from the changing Arctic'

 Professor Lotten Gustafsson Reinius is Associate Professor in Ethnology, Stockholm University and holds position as Hallwyl's Visiting Professor of Ethnology at Nordiska Museet in Stockholm.
-She has led a number of major collaborations involving collective research, teaching, artistic and curatorial activities, including focusing on the colonial heritage of ethnographic museums in Europe and the Arctic in the light of climate change, including leading on the exhibition Arctic - While the ice is melting at the Nordiska Museet in Stockholm.
+She has led a number of major collaborations involving collective research, teaching, artistic and curatorial activities, including focusing on the colonial heritage of ethnographic museums in Europe and the Arctic in the light of climate change, including leading on the exhibition The Arctic – While the Ice Is Melting at the Nordiska Museet in Stockholm.